What Are The 6 Main Stress?

 Deep Breathing Exercises

 Deep breathing exercises can help calm the mind and body by activating the body’s relaxation response.
-By focusing on slow, deep breaths, individuals can reduce their heart rate and promote a sense of calm.
+Individuals can reduce their heart rate and promote a sense of calm by focusing on slow, deep breaths.

 Meditation